 In some novels, we see the protagonist being trapped in such places, either by some supernatural being or a callous villain, and hardly finds a way to go out.
 The architectural features of the buildings such as pointed towers, trapdoors, mysterious corridors, rusty hinges, and secret tunnels, all serve to entrap their helpless victims.
 There are in fact the key elements for developing a gothic atmosphere.

-The atmosphere of darkness, mystery, and suspense always prevail over the Gothic literature.
+The atmosphere of darkness, mystery, and suspense always prevail over Gothic literature.
 The night is the key motif in Gothic novels.
-The darkness of night restrains the ability to see clearly and create an atmosphere of uncertainty — a condition in which a character doesn’t know what lies ahead.
+The darkness of night restrains the ability to see clearly and creates an atmosphere of uncertainty—a condition in which a character doesn’t know what lies ahead.

 Some novels of Gothic literature demonstrate the supernatural elements as a result of some natural phenomenon, while others show them as truly paranormal.
 The Gothic writers utilized these paranormal forces as a means of exploring the fear of the unknown and uncontrollable.
 Bram Stoker‘s ‘Dracula’ and ‘The Castle of Otranto’ by Horace Walpole reveal the existence of supernatural elements.